andpalmier/SemProj/report.md

 close(fd);
 ```

-We copied it from the code of Fuchsia and modified it to retrieve the root job.
+We copied it directly from the source code of Fuchsia and modified it so that we can retrieve the root job.
 Then, we used its handle to recursively get all its children (both jobs and processes) in the following way:

 1) As an initial step, all the jobs and processes which are directly children of the root job are gathered using the `zx_object_get_info` function.
 Unfortunately, this function does not work recursively, so we had to do it on our own.
 Its requirements are:
     - The handle for which info are retrieved